sissyliberation/gaydients/README.md

 ## notes
 customizing the gradients for your exact specifications probably involves using both the sass to use the built-in functions and importing your custom values to js for best practices.

+## contributing
+there's lots of flags missing! please submit pull requests for new flags, or issues to request specific flags.

 ## license
 this is licensed under [GNU GPLv3](https://github.com/anarchotechqueer/gaydients/blob/main/LICENSE)